gose/elastic-data-lake/co2meter/README.md

 tail -f /var/log/syslog | grep filebeat
 ```

-At this point, we should have CO2 Monitor data flowing into Logstash.
+At this point, we should have CO2 Meter data flowing into Logstash.
 By default however, our `distributor` pipeline in Logstash will put any unrecognized data in our Data Lake / S3 bucket called `NEEDS_CLASSIFIED`.
-To change this, we're going to update the `distributor` pipeline to recognize the weather station data feed.
+To change this, we're going to update the `distributor` pipeline to recognize the CO2 Meter data feed.

 Add the following conditional to your `distributor.yml` file: